Importance of Access to Healthy Foods

 Members can receive a free nutritional consultation from a Registered Dietician through our partnership with Abbott.

-Abbott is a globally diversified healthcare company with a central purpose to help people live their healthiest possible lives.
+Abbott is a globally diversified healthcare company with the central purpose to help people live their healthiest possible lives.
 HCP has partnered with Abbott to provide our members with educational tools that will empower them to make healthier lifestyle changes.

 Patient education and self-management programs can help manage escalating healthcare costs and improve patient outcomes.